whisthq/whist/webserver/docs/stripe.rst

-``https://api.fractal.co/subscription_status`` claim is the value of the ``status`` attribute of the most recent non-terminal Stripe `Subscription object`_ associated with Stripe Customer record associated with the user's Fractal account, or ``null`` if all of a user's subscriptions are in terminal states.
+``https://api.fractal.co/subscription_status`` claim is the value of the ``status`` attribute of the most recent non-terminal Stripe `Subscription object`_ associated with Stripe Customer record associated with the user's Whist account, or ``null`` if all of a user's subscriptions are in terminal states.
 Let's break that down:

 1. Also mentioned in the section about :ref:`custom claims` is the ``https://api.fractal.co/stripe_customer_id`` claim.
-This claim contains the ID of the Stripe customer record associated with the authorized user's Fractal account.
-The customer record associated with the authorized user's is created the first time the user logs into Fractal.
+This claim contains the ID of the Stripe customer record associated with the authorized user's Whist account.
+The customer record associated with the authorized user's is created the first time the user logs into Whist.
-2. When a Fractal user buys a Fractal subscription, a Subscription object representing their subscription is associated with the Customer record associated with their account.
-An invariant that we don't necessarily enforce, but we hope holds true is that each Fractal user is only paying for one subscription at a time (and so has only one Subscription object associated with their Customer record.
+2. When a Whist user buys a Whist subscription, a Subscription object representing their subscription is associated with the Customer record associated with their account.
+An invariant that we don't necessarily enforce, but we hope holds true is that each Whist user is only paying for one subscription at a time (and so has only one Subscription object associated with their Customer record.
 Nevertheless, we disregard all Subscription objects associated with a user's Customer record other than the